johnosmond/breakdance-issues/README.md

 # Issues with Breakdance Builder for WordPress (Episode 1)

+## Please Note This solutions has been DEPRECATED.

+Please see full solution here: https://github.com/johnosmond/breakdance-issues-02

+## DEPRECATED solution kept here for completeness

 This is some code and instuctions for correcting or finding a work-around for some issues with the Breakdance Builder for WordPress.

 You can find a video about this here: https://youtu.be/3MJO1KQSS_E